kora21/kora21/README.md

 - 👋 Hi, I’m Ekaterina
-- 👀 I’m interested in developing my coding skills
+- 👀 I’m interested in collaborating in projects
 - 🌱 I am Python developer
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: Telegram - @ikatyat or send me an email to kattya.taras@gmail.com